yegor256/blog/_drafts/_speech.md

 best speaking experience in your life.
 However, just a few enemies will show up if you say something that contradicts the _status quo_.
 Once you say it (and you should) someone will disagree and shout out.
 Don't try to calm them down.
-Instead, be agressive with something like "Thanks to people like you we still have Windows."
+Instead, be aggressive with something like "Thanks to people like you we still have Windows."
 Success guaranteed.

 **Structure It**.